strangewarp/PhrasesPd/README.txt

 Installation

-1. Put all of PhrasesPd's .pd_lua and .lua files into your /pd/extra directory.
+1. Put all of PhrasesPd's .pd_lua and .lua files (EXCEPT FOR "phrases-hotseats.lua") into your /pd/extra directory.
-2. Make sure all of PhrasesPd's .pd files are in the same directory as one another.
+2. Make sure all of PhrasesPd's .pd files, plus "phrases-hotseats.lua", are in the same directory as one another.
 The directory itself can be wherever, but preferably somewhere convenient in your directory structure, as your savefiles will be loaded from within the same directory (or a subdirectory, if you specify so).
 3. Run "phrasespd.pd" in PureData.
 4. Change the settings to reflect your setup and directory structure, by clicking the "phrases-prefs" and "phrases-gui-prefs" subpatches, toggling into Puredata edit mode (Ctrl+E), and editing their hardcoded variables.
 5. Save your custom variables (Ctrl+S), and then close and reopen phrasespd.pd.